ValveSoftware/steam-runtime/doc/steamlinuxruntime-known-issues.md

 On Debian 10 or older and SteamOS 2, either the `bubblewrap` package from the OS must be installed, or the `kernel.unprivileged_userns_clone` sysctl parameter must be set to 1.
-Debian 11 will do this by default.
+Debian 11 sets `kernel.unprivileged_userns_clone` to 1 by default.

 Similarly, on Arch Linux with the non-default `linux-hardened` kernel, either the `bubblewrap-suid` package must be installed, or the